 Product Intelligence

-4 Proven Methods to Price a Product
+Four Proven Methods to Price a Product

 Economic situations and market changes add variability to your product’s prices.
 Internal factors such as cost of production and distribution, and external factors such as inflation, competition, demand, and macroeconomic trends can have a significant impact.
 In order to earn a good Return on Investment, the manufacturer and retailers’ pricing decisions are based on these variables.
+In this article, we go into how these factors play into pricing.

 Pricing lower than your competitors will not always increase your overall revenue.